 It draws upon Gilbert’s own experiences with creativity, how to get started, what works, and what doesn’t (and why) to help you learn and grow in your creativity too.

 It’s so good that I know numerous people who read it yearly.
-Personally, I still remember so many of the anecdotes within.
+I still remember so many of the anecdotes within.

 Business Minded by Carly Riordan